A smart home device can be considered to be made up of three major Components.

 - If you are using other devices from other manufactures then you will also need separate Apps.

-Local Control Using a Home automation hub like Homeassistant or self made.
+Local Control Using a Home Automation Hub

 - Works without the Internet